FilipSulich/Prototype/SiameseCNN/README.md

 - Currently extracts rotation magnitude (single scalar) from full rotation matrices

 ## Testing
 To test the model, go the the [`main.py`](src/model/main.py) class and make sure the `model.evaluate()` line is uncommented.
-Next, run the following terminal command, which will begin the training process.
+Next, run the following terminal command, which will begin the evaluation process.
 ```bash
 python -m SiameseCNN.src.model.main
 ```